dotherightthing/traktor-live-v2/README.md

 Ensure that both 'A' and 'B' crossfader assigns are unchecked on both FX channels.

+##### Why can't I hear any sound, or only briefly before it cuts out?

+Toggle the On-Off switch in the Monitor column (Z1 device) of Loopback.

 #### References

 1. [How to Sync Ableton Live and Traktor Pro - The Right Way | DJ Endo](https://www.youtube.com/watch?v=4xzldehIsCE)